 Creating the first 10x zoom lens

-Why has only SIGMA succeeded in developing a super telephoto lens with 10x optical zoom?
+Why has only SIGMA succeeded in developing a ultra telephoto lens with 10x optical zoom?
 For one, our unique product manufacturing system was a big advantage.
-We already had the necessary know-how, thanks to our experience producing 400-500m super telephoto zoom lenses.
+We already had the necessary know-how, thanks to our experience producing 400-500m ultra telephoto zoom lenses.
 The fact that our facilities were already equipped with the technology to polish large-diameter extra-low dispersion glass proved to be another key factor.

 The APO 50-500mm F4-6.3 EX RF HSM – a lens that caused a stir

 Keeping the minimum focusing distance the same for both the 50mm and 500mm ends of the lens’ focal length spectrum was next to impossible.
 Choosing a minimum focusing distance of 1 meter for the 50mm and 3 meters for the 500mm lengths of the APO 50-500mm F4-6.3 EX RF HSM, we were able to allow the internal focusing cam parts the necessary leeway to move freely and still maintained usability at the 50mm range.
 However, as a sacrifice, the focal point of the lens would change whenever the focal length was adjusted.
 In this regard we relied on the swift evolution of the autofocus feature.

 Our 10x optical zoom lens, which combined the power of a 500mm focal length lens with great usability, caused an overwhelming response.
 A lens that could switch seamlessly between such long and short distances was a great help when photographing sports like soccer or rugby.
 At air shows, you are now able to photograph a formation flight or zoom in to capture the details of a single aircraft, all with a single lens.
 It really is a ultra telephoto lens made in heaven.